IVIOIST/Social-Media-Comment-Grading/README.md

 print(f'Available CPU/s:{len(CPU)}')
 ```
 Once everything is checked go to https://www.tensorflow.org/install/source#tested_build_configurations and check if the versions match up if not, install the correct versions.
+### For other errors please contact me, I will try my best to resolve them